 How to Apply for Medical Laboratory Technology

-Students are advised to visit a Health Sciences Advisor or the MLT department for guidance in planning a schedule for completing remaining support courses prior to admission into the program.
+Students are required to visit a Health Sciences Advisor for guidance in planning a schedule for completing prerequisite courses and any remaining support courses prior to admission into the program.

 Complete the Online Application for Medical Lab.
 Tech.
 Program

-Complete the online Health Sciences Institute Application for Medical Laboratory Technology.
-Applications can be obtained on the EFSC website at https://web12.easternflorida.edu/program_application/nursing_healthsciences.
-This application must be submitted by application deadline, after you have become an EFSC student.
+Complete the online Health Sciences Institute Application for Medical Laboratory Technologyby the application deadline, after you have become an EFSC student.
 The application deadlines are:

 November 1st - SPRING START